alexKotz-koz/CPBS-7711_Module2Day3/README.md

 ### Project Info/ System Requirements:
 - Python version 3.11.
-- Linux or Unix based Operating System required to run the project using the instructions below.
+- Linux or Unix-based Operating System required to run the project using the instructions below.
 - This project was built using Python 3.11 on macOS Sonoma v14.0.
-- This project utilizes the concurrent module for threading from pythons standard library.
+- This project utilizes the concurrent module for threading from Pythons standard library.
 - Development machine: 2.8 GHz Quad-Core Intel 1.7 Processor with 16 GB memory.

 ### Files in M2D3 directory:

-**Input.gmt.txt**: A list of the 12 known genes associated with Fanconi Anemia with there cooresponding loci.
+**Input.gmt.txt**: A list of the 12 known genes associated with Fanconi Anemia with their corresponding loci.

 **STRING 1.txt**: A network of connected genes and their edge measurement.

 **results.txt**: A subnetwork of connected fa genes, derived from Module 1 Day 3 project.

-**main.py**: A python script that contains the functionality of creating stage 2 subnetworks, creates an instance of the following _*classes*_ and executes thier main functions:
+**main.py**: A Python script that contains the functionality of creating stage 2 subnetworks, creates an instance of the following _*classes*_ and executes their main functions **(under the components directory)**:

-- **bins.py**: Creates and returns two objects (bins and nfaBins). bins contains a dictionary of # edge connections: genes that contain that number of edge connections from STRING 1.txt. nfaBins, a subset of bins object that strictly contains non FA genes.
+- **bins.py**: Creates and returns two objects (bins and nfaBins). bins contain a dictionary of # edge connections: genes that contain that number of edge connections from STRING 1.txt. nfaBins, a subset of bins object that strictly contains non FA genes.
 - **create_individual_nonfa_subnetwork_tread.py**: Creates and returns an individual stage 2 non FA subnetwork.
 - **fagenes.py**: Creates and returns an object containing FA genes, generated from Input.gmt.txt
 - **nonfagenes.py**: Creates and returns an object containing non FA genes, generated using STRING 1.txt and faGenes object.